 The iPhone XR, though, is the sole 2018 iPhone that Apple hasn't removed from its lineup, but there's a lot of concern that may change soon.
 And not only is it around, Apple's got it for cheaper than ever.
 For now, we expect it to last until Apple's next phone announcement, which is likely taking place this fall (the Apple Spring 2021 event has no rumored phones).

 We've already pitted the XR (pronounced "ten-arr") against Apple's latest budget phone in our iPhone SE vs iPhone XR face-off.
 You could also check out our iPhone XR vs. iPhone 11 face-off to see what's different between 2018's cheapest iPhone and its successor.
 While some were excited to see the iPhone 12 mini, reportedly low sales suggest that audiences may prefer the iPhone XR and/or iPhone 11.
 This may be related to the rumors of a new iPhone SE in the shape of the iPhone XR/11.

-The XS and XS Max have been replaced with the iPhone 11 Pro and iPhone 11 Pro Max.
-Apple lowered the official iPhone XR price to $499, while Best Buy now has it for even less: $399, after that model initially debuted at $749.
+The iPhone 11 Pro and iPhone 11 Pro Max originally replaced the XS and XS Max, but now those have been surpassed by the iPhone 12 Pro and iPhone 12 Pro Max.
+Apple lowered the official iPhone XR price to $499 while Best Buy has it for$399, after that model initially debuted at $749.
 But don't expect Apple to forget about the XS/XR phones, which are getting new tricks in iOS 14, including one camera feature explained below.